suhaibasaeed/MongoDB/README.md

     * Storage wise also not efficient
     * Supports limited data types i.e. dates not supported
 * BSON - MongoDBs Storage Format
-  * Stands for Binary Javascrtipt Object Notation
+  * Stands for Binary Javascript Object Notation
   * Differences to JSON
     * Not human-readable
     * More efficient storage wise